What is Medicaid Fraud?

 - the income of people who live with them or whom they have children with; or

 - their unearned income (rental income, gifts, support, gains from stocks, interests, etc).

-If you are investigated for Medicaid fraud, you can face a number of legal consequences including criminal charges, fines, and restitution payments.
+If you are the subject of a NYC medicaid fraud investigation, you can face a number of legal consequences including criminal charges, fines, and restitution payments.
 Your immigration status and your employment can be jeopardized.
-If you received the HRA investigations letter, call a medicaid fraud attorney at the Law Office of Inna Fershteyn right away before speaking with investigators.
+If you received the HRA investigations letter, call an HRA fraud investigation attorney at the Law Office of Inna Fershteyn right away before speaking with investigators.
 We may be able to obtain an administrative resolution for the case before it is referred to the District Attorney's office.